Founder and CEO

-In today’s Federal fiscal environment of decreasing resources and increasing scrutiny, there is a growing pressure on agencies’ leadership to utilize the available resources in an efficient and outcome-driven manner.
+In today’s federal fiscal environment of decreasing resources and increasing scrutiny, there is a growing pressure on agencies’ leadership to utilize the available resources in an efficient and outcome-driven manner.
 While such forces should drive innovation, counter forces—such as archaic acquisition processes, aversion to risk, and a culture of status quo—have impeded large scale adoption of fresh innovative approaches.

 According to a recent survey by Accenture, only 21 percent of government agencies have given employees opportunities to work on independent projects.
 Only 9 percent set aside time for brainstorming.
 When asked to grade their agencies’ support for innovation, only 8 percent rate their agency as “excellent,” and just 22 percent say the level of support is “good.”
 More than half (56 percent) say a lack of institutional support hinders innovation within their organization.
-While a few Federal agencies have tried to encourage innovative practices, the success stories have largely remained scattered and have—more often than not—resulted from personal heroics rather than a sustained, scalable culture of innovation.
+While a few federal agencies have tried to encourage innovative practices, the success stories have largely remained scattered and have—more often than not—resulted from personal heroics rather than a sustained, scalable culture of innovation.

-Per industry experts, the Federal IT services landscape will see a significant shift over the next 5 years, and the key element to success and long term viability for small businesses will be their ability to build core expertise in the emerging technology areas and offer innovative implementation capabilities.
+Per industry experts, the federal IT services landscape will see a significant shift over the next 5 years.
+The key element to success and long-term viability for small businesses will be their ability to build core expertise in the emerging technology areas and offer innovative implementation capabilities.

-It is important to keep in mind that Information Technology only serves as an enabler to innovation; successful innovation starts with a thorough understanding of business process gaps and the ability to implement cost efficient and durable technological solutions.
+It is important to keep in mind that Information Technology only serves as an enabler to innovation.
+Successful innovation starts with a thorough understanding of business process gaps and the ability to implement cost-efficient and durable technological solutions.
 Since innovation inherently encourages exploration of new technologies and approaches by “pushing the envelope,” it also poses a significantly higher degree of uncertainty compared to a regular project around requirements, tools and technology, and resources.
 This is a classic example of “positive risk.”
 Such uncertainties, if managed properly, eventually make way for an innovative solution.